VCG/vimo-sketches/README-Publish.md

 ```

 ### Test the package
+#### In the *vimo-sketches* Project
 Build the package

 `npm run build`

+Pack the package

+`npm pack`

+This will create `.tgz` file in your project's root path.

+#### In the *test* Project
-To test the package locally, you need to create a new React project and link the package to the new project.
+To test the package locally, you need to create a new React project.
+Please install the *vimo-sketches* package to your test project.

-`npm link ../vimo-sketches/node_modules/react`
+`npm install ../vimo-sketches/vimo-public-vimo-sketches-{VERSION}.tgz`

+> You need to change the *vimo-sketches* package version number for the package update to take effect in your *test* project.

 ### Publish
 Login to the npm repository